ibm-apiconnect/sample-orders-api/README.md

  - Next, you will test the response of your API to validate that it works correctly.
  - Then you will add additional security to your API.
  - Then you will use the analytics feature to review and analyse your API's usage.
- - Finally, you will use the API lifecycle features of API Connect to keep the API updted as your systems evolve.
+ - Finally, you will use the API lifecycle features of API Connect to keep the API updated as your systems evolve.

 ### Demo Video